musty-codified/ProphiusLimitedAssessment/README.md

 - The _Following_ entity keep the information about all the users whom a user followers

 ## Technology ##
-Following libraries were used during the development of API :
+Following tools and libraries were used during the development of API :
 - **Java 17** - Java version
 - **Spring Boot** - Server side framework
+- **Build Tool: Maven**
 - **MySQL** - Database
 - **Swagger** - API documentation [here](http://localhost:8081/swagger-ui/index.html#/)
 - **JWT** - Authentication mechanism for REST APIs